hillct/Zoom-attendance/README.md

 useful.
 The R programming is selected because R is easy to install by most people.
 I tried to make it as simple as possible.

-For the detail of the program please read the PDF file Zoom Online Class Attendance Check.pdf
+For the detail of the program please read the PDF file:
+Zoom Online Class Attendance Check.pdf